-Tip: When selecting a place in the room to put your bed, measure the available space between surrounding furniture to ensure that you have enough room for the frame.
+Tip: As you decide where to put your bed, measure the distance between surrounding furniture to ensure that you have enough room for the frame.
+Make sure to account for the space, like doorways, you’ll need to move through to get your homemade wooden bed frame into the room.

 Purchase and cut the lumber pieces based on the below cut list: